jaysongraphics/SENG-LIVE-040422-PHASE-1/README.md

 Say these events happen in this order:

-1. Your lecturer sends out a message in Slack notifying the class that starter code is ready to fetch and merge before lecture.
-2. You go through the steps above and pull down the updated code to your machine.
+1. You go through the steps above and pull down the updated code to your machine.
-3. You start taking some notes there and attempting to solve problems in the starter code.
+2. You start taking some notes there and attempting to solve problems in the starter code.
-4. The lecturer notices something in the lecture code that they want to change and pushes another commit to the lecture repo.
+3. The lecturer notices something in the lecture code that they want to change and pushes another commit to the lecture repo.

 In this case, going through the `fetch & merge` and `git pull` workflow may result in what's called a merge conflict.
 The safest thing to do in this situation is to run `git stash` locally to hide your changes in your local repository so that the `pull` from GitHub goes off without a hitch.
 You can still view the code within your stash within VSCode and you can even return it to your machine with `git stash pop` if you like.